lubuntu-team/manual/source/4/4.3/software_sources.rst

 Occasionally you may need to change the setting of you software sources.
 This could involve:

--   changing update settings like update frequency, notification of new releases,
+-   Changing update settings like update frequency, notification of new releases,
--   adding or removing sources such as PPAs
+-   Adding or removing sources such as PPAs
--   changing download server
+-   Changing download server
--   etc,
+-   Etc,

 Usage
 ------